-See Section 4.1.ix of HRSA's SF-424 Application Guide.
+Use the Standard OMB-approved Project Abstract Summary Form 2.0 that is included in the workspace application package.
+Do not upload the abstract as an attachment or it will count toward the page limitation.
+For information required in the Project Abstract Summary Form, see Section 4.1.ix of HRSA's SF-424 Application Guide.
 In addition to the requirements listed in the Application Guide, please include the following in this order:

-General overview of the HIV epidemiology in the entire designated service area selected (specify the entire service area, as listed in Appendix B); Description of the key services to be supported by this request, the amount requested, and the target populations (including sub-populations) to be served.
+- General overview of the HIV epidemiology in the entire designated service area. - For applicants of HRSA-22-016, specify the service area by the most relevant geographic subunit (e.g. county, zip code). - For applicants of HRSA-22-017, specify the entire service area, as listed in Appendix B. - Description of the key services to be supported by this request, the amount requested, and the target populations (including sub-populations) to be served.